 The Summary of Activities and Changes in Net Position is presented in the following table for your analysis.
-While the Summary of Net Position shows the change in financial position of the net assets, the Summary of Activities provides answers as to the nature and source of these changes.
+The Summary of Activities provides answers as to the nature and source of these changes.

 The following table shows the revenue, expenses, and changes in net position for District type activities.